-14 Briefly explain the analytical framework that applies when assessing vertical restraints under antitrust law.
+13 Explain the analytical framework that applies when assessing vertical restraints under antitrust law.

-Vertical restraints are analysed under the rule of reason.
-Rule-ofreason analysis begins with an examination of the nature of the relevant agreement and whether it has caused or likely will cause anti-competitive harm.
+In recent years, most vertical restraints have been analysed under the rule of reason.
+Rule-of-reason analysis begins with an examination of the nature of the relevant agreement and whether it has caused or likely will cause anti-competitive harm.
 The reviewing authority, whether it be a court, the FTC, or the DoJ, conducts a detailed market analysis to determine whether the agreement has or is likely to create or increase market power or facilitate its exercise.
 As part of the analysis, a variety of market circumstances are evaluated, including ease of entry.
-If the detailed investigation into the agreement and its effect on the market indicates anti-competitive harm, the next step is to examine whether the relevant agreement is reasonably necessary to achieve pro-competitive benefits that are likely to offset those anti-competitive harms.
+If the detailed investigation into the agreement and its effect on the market indicates anti-competitive harm, the next step is to examine whether the relevant agreement is reasonably necessary to achieve pro-competitive benefits that are likely to offset those anticompetitive harms.
 The process of weighing an agreement's reasonableness and pro-competitive benefits against harm to competition is the essence of the rule of reason.
 Where the pro-competitive benefits outweigh the harms to competition, the agreement is likely to be deemed lawful under the rule of reason.
-Where there is evidence that the arrangement actually has had anti-competitive effects, the rule-of-reason analysis may sometimes be shortened via a 'quick look' analysis.
+Where there is evidence that the arrangement actually has had anti-competitive effects, the ruleof-reason analysis may sometimes be shortened via a 'quick look' analysis.